 - A private foundation or endowment program

-- A previous Cutting Edge Grant awardee whose Foundation grant will still be active in the same year as the request
+- A previous Cutting Edge Grant recipient whose Foundation grant will still be active in the same year as the request

 - Ongoing general operating support